Equidistribution of rational points and the geometric sieve for toric varieties: Introduction

-Principal \ref{prin:purity} is therefore a quantitative version of (APSA).
-Let us now compare Principle \ref{prin:purity} with \emph{arithmetic purity of the Hardy--Littlewood property} (APHL) in setting of affine varieties which was first initiated in \cite[Question 1.1]{Cao-Huang2} and inspired by the work of Borovoi and Rudnick \cite{Borovoi-Rudnick}.
-For simplicity assume that $k=\BQ$.
-As seen from the discreteness of the embedding $\BQ\hookrightarrow \RA_\BQ$, in most cases, rational points on a $\BQ$-quasi-affine variety $Y$ can be dense only in $Y(\RA_\BQ^f)\subset \prod_{\nu\neq\infty} Y(\BQ_\nu)$, the adelic space \emph{off infinity} (see \cite[Definition 1.3]{Cao-Huang1}).
-Therefore, we expect that (see \cite[Definition 1.2]{Cao-Huang2}) rational points in each connected component of $Y(\BR)$ should be equidistributed in $Y(\RA_\BQ^f)$ with respect to the finite part of the Tamagawa measure (together with certain density function measuring the failure of strong approximation).
-So the biggest difference between (APHL) and Principle \ref{prin:purity} is that, in the latter we consider the ``full'' adelic space $V(\RA_\BQ)=\prod_{\nu\in\operatorname{Val}(\BQ)}V(\BQ_\nu)$ of local points, and we expect that rational points should be equidistributed with respect to the real Tamagawa measure ``jointly'' with the finite one.
+Let us now compare Principles \ref{prin:Manin-Peyre} and \ref{prin:purity} with \emph{the Hardy--Littlewood property} in setting of affine varieties first introduced in the work of Borovoi and Rudnick \cite{Borovoi-Rudnick}, and its arithmetic purity generalisation ((APHL) for short) initiated in \cite[Question 1.1]{Cao-Huang2}.
+As seen from the discreteness of the embedding $k\hookrightarrow \RA_k$, in most cases, rational points on an affine variety $Y$ over $k$ can be dense only in $Y(\RA_k^S)\subset \prod_{\nu\notin S} Y(k_\nu)$, the adelic space \emph{off} a finite set of places $S$ (see \S\ref{se:adelicspaces}).
+Therefore, we expect that (see \cite[Definition 1.2]{Cao-Huang2}), in the case where $k=\BQ$, rational points in each connected component of $Y(\BR)$ should be equidistributed in $Y(\RA_\BQ^\infty)$ with respect to the finite part of the Tamagawa measure (together with a certain density function measuring the failure of strong approximation).
+So the biggest difference between (APHL) and Principle \ref{prin:purity} is that, in the latter we consider the (Brauer--Manin set of the) ``full'' adelic space $W(\RA_k)$, and we expect that rational points should be equidistributed with respect to the ``full'' Tamagawa measure.